GRIM: Task-Oriented Grasping with Conditioning on Generative Examples: Related Work

 \subsection{Data-Driven Approaches}

-Early data-driven TOG efforts, such as those by \citet{6385563} and \citet{Liu2019CAGECG}, focused on learning class-task-grasp relationships directly from data.
-However, as noted by \citet{tang2023graspgpt}, these methods often yielded unsatisfying performance due to the absence of external knowledge.
-Recognizing this, a significant body of work has explored integrating semantic knowledge.
-For instance, \citet{5649406} and \citet{huang2022inner} employed Bayesian Networks over constructed semantic KBs, while \citet{Ardn2019LearningGA}, \citet{10.1007/978-3-319-13413-0_5} and \citet{LIU2023104294} utilized probabilistic logic for reasoning over semantic attributes.
-These approaches often necessitate grounding geometric information to pre-defined semantic representations and grapple with the scalability of their knowledge bases.
+Early data-driven methods learned direct mappings from object classes and tasks to grasps \citep{6385563, Liu2019CAGECG}.
+However, these approaches often lacked semantic understanding and struggled to generalize \citep{tang2023graspgpt}.
+To inject semantic knowledge, subsequent works utilized knowledge bases (KBs) and probabilistic logic \citep{5649406, huang2022inner, LIU2023104294, Ardn2019LearningGA, 10.1007/978-3-319-13413-0_5}, but these systems often require significant engineering to construct and scale the KBs.

-A pivotal challenge, as highlighted by multiple sources \citet{tang2023graspgpt}, \citet{murali2020taskgrasp}, is the scarcity of large-scale, diverse TOG datasets. \citet{Murali2020SameOD} addressed this by contributing the TaskGrasp dataset and the GCNGrasp algorithm.
-GCNGrasp leverages the Knowledge Graph built from this dataset but struggles with generalizing to concepts outside this graph.
-More recently, \citet{tang2023graspgpt} proposed leveraging LLMs to inject open-ended semantic knowledge, aiming to improve generalization to novel concepts, though it remains a training-based method.
-Other training-dependent works like \citet{Tang2023TaskOrientedGP} and those by \citet{Jin2024ReasoningGV} and \citet{Nguyen2023LanguageConditionedAD} also rely on manually annotated datasets, underscoring the persistent data acquisition bottleneck.
+The release of the TaskGrasp dataset by \citet{murali2020taskgrasp} was a significant step, enabling methods like GCNGrasp which uses a Graph Convolutional Network.
+However, such methods are inherently limited by the contents of their training data and knowledge graph, struggling to generalize to concepts unseen during training.
+More recent works like GraspGPT \citep{tang2023graspgpt} and GraspMolmo \citep{deshpande2025graspmolmo} leverage Large Language Models (LLMs) and Vision-Language Models (VLMs) to incorporate open-world knowledge, improving generalization \cite{mikami2024natural}.
+Nevertheless, these models still rely on a foundational training phase on task-specific datasets \citep{Tang2023TaskOrientedGP, Jin2024ReasoningGV, Nguyen2023LanguageConditionedAD}, inheriting the associated data acquisition bottleneck.

-Our work, GRIM, diverges from these training-centric paradigms.
-While we acknowledge the importance of semantic understanding, we eschew the need for extensive pre-training on task-specific grasp annotations or reliance on structured KBs.
-Instead, GRIM champions a training-free approach by dynamically constructing a memory from heterogeneous data sources, including synthetic data, in-the-wild images, and human demonstrations, thereby directly addressing the data scarcity and annotation burden that encumbers many prior systems.
+GRIM diverges fundamentally from these paradigms.
+It is entirely training-free, obviating the need for task-specific grasp annotations.
+By dynamically building a memory from heterogeneous data, it directly tackles the data scarcity and annotation challenges that constrain prior methods.